-The best hiking backpack for you can make or break your next trip.
+The best hiking backpack can make or break your next trip.
 We all want the perfect pack that is comfortable, organized, light, and rugged.
-With summer 2018 right around the corner, we have several hikes planned and can’t wait to get into the mountains and on the trail.
+With summer 2021 right around the corner, we have several hikes planned and can’t wait to get into the mountains and on the trail.

 We searched for months before we nailed down the best hiking backpack.
-There are so many online and in outdoor stores to choose one or the right one can be downright daunting.
+There are so many online and outdoor stores to choose one, or the right one can be daunting.
 There are so many things to consider when buying a trekking backpack.

 This collection of backpacks all excel at overnight and multi-day treks.
-They’re leading in class for comfort, durability, organizations, and most importantly weight.
+They’re leading in class for comfort, durability, organization, and most importantly, weight.

 *Best Overall Men’s Hiking Backpack*

 - Pros: Amazing Suspension System and Strong Construction

 - Cons: Only top load access and it does not sit upright.
 It seems silly but with only a top load it’s a PIA.

 The Atmos is the pack Cameron carries most often, and it’s treated him exceptionally well.
 The Atmos has two size options with a 50L and 65L that should fill the need of most needs from short overnights to extended treks.
 Don’t be afraid to load the bag up as I can carry 40lbs and it still sits comfortably on my back.
 This top-loading pack has a removable floating top lid that can be utilized to lighten your load.
 As well as an internal frame and side compression straps that when combined with its anti-gravity back panel, make for excellent weight distribution.
 If you have a heavy load to carry the Atmos is undoubtedly one of the best choices for a hiking backpack.